 Pathway: Each Cluster is divided into different areas of concentration.
-Please visit http://careertech.k12.wv.us/ for more information regarding the different pathways.
-Each Cabell County School offers different pathways in the career academies.
+Each Cabell County school offers different pathways in the career academies.

 Policy 2510 requires each student to select a Career Cluster which will determine a set of four courses that the student will complete during high school.
 The student, upon selecting a Career Cluster, will identify either a CTE pathway or a locally approved pathway which are comprised of four specific courses which must be completed during high school.
 Pathways will be selected at the end of the freshman year.